 The Bolsa Chica wetlands are also home to many threatened plant species including Zostera, commonly known as eel-grass.
 Eel-grass is a key metric for the California Rapid Assessment Method for Wetlands (CRAM), which is employed to quantify wetlands health and restoration.
-Eel-grass serves as an important primary producer in coastal marine ecosystems and is an essential habitat for breeding fish (Lee, et al. 2001, Mann 1982).
-The presence of eel-grass allows a more stable and biodiverse ecosystem to develop (Heck 1995, Lee, et al. 2001).
+Eel-grass serves as an important primary producer in coastal marine ecosystems and is an essential habitat for breeding fish (Lee et al. 2001, Mann 1982).
+The presence of eel-grass allows a more stable and diverse ecosystem to develop (Heck 1995, Lee et al. 2001).
 As well as being a biodiversity hotspot, wetlands also sequester significant amounts of carbon dioxide (CO2) by creating new plant biomass.
 Wetlands are responsible for globally sequestering close to 830 Tg/year of carbon and despite their methane production, they function as important net carbon sinks.
-(Mitsch, et al 2012).
-Further ecosystem services include: high net productivity, ground-water recharge, nutrient cycling, and overall human well-being (Butchart, et al. 2005).
+(Mitsch et al. 2012).
+Further ecosystem services include: high net productivity, ground-water recharge, nutrient cycling, and overall human well-being (Butchart et al. 2005).
 Given their endangered status and immense ecological value, support for wetland restoration efforts is currently a major environmental concern within the United States.

-This project was centered on NASA’s Ecological Forecasting, using NASA remote sensing technologies to determine the restoration success of the Bolsa Chica Ecological Reserve, and provide satellite-based educational and public outreach materials for the project partner.
+This project was centered on NASA’s Applied Science’s Ecological Forecasting National Application Area and used NASA remote sensing technologies to determine the restoration success of the Bolsa Chica Ecological Reserve, as well as provided satellite-based educational and public outreach materials for the project partner.
 This project was created via a joint proposal between former DEVELOP Center Lead Gwen Miller, and partner organization Amigos de Bolsa Chica, led by President Jerry Donohue and Joana Tavares Reager.
 The results of the project are of interest to the Amigos as it allows them to better inform the public on the wetland’s restoration success, as well as expand their citizen scientist education program.
-The Amigos will decide how to best implement our end products into their education programs and public outreach campaigns.
-Findings will be shared with the CA Department of Fish and Wildlife, the management organization responsible for the Bolsa Chica Ecological Reserve.
+The Amigos will decide how to best implement the end products into their education programs and public outreach campaigns.
+Findings will be shared with the CA Department of Fish and Wildlife; the management organization responsible for the Bolsa Chica Ecological Reserve.
 The Amigos will directly benefit from being provided with NASA remote sensing data, enabling them to better understand, share, and protect the Bolsa Chica Ecological Reserve.

 III.
 Methodology